 So, the insurance company pays for the damages that occurred to your vehicle.
 Then, the insurance company can contact the motorcyclist (or their insurance company) to incur those costs.
 Because after all, it’s their fault, so they should pay!

-Subrogation could include money paid out for property damage, deductible amounts, diminished value, pain and suffering, etc.
+Subrogation insurance could include money paid out for property damage, deductible amounts, diminished value, pain and suffering, etc.

-How does subrogation work?
+How does subrogation in insurance work?

 Basically, the insurance company puts themselves in your shoes – to sue the entity responsible for the damages on your behalf.